 The 1932 Olympics in Lake Placid inspired the locals of North Creek, New York to build ski trails on the slopes outside of town.
 Logging roads were cleared and widened on the flanks of Gore Mountain.

-On March 4, 1934, the first Delaware and Hudson’s first snow train, transported nearly 400 enthusiastic skiers from Schenectedy to the station in North Creek.
+On March 4, 1934, the first North Creek snow train, transported nearly 400 enthusiastic skiers from Schenectady to the station in North Creek.
 The dedicated train spent the weekend in town and included dining and lounge cars.
 The round trip ticket was $1.50.

 When the train arrived in North Creek, every available vehicle was pressed into service to transport skiers to the top of the ski hills.
 Even school buses were used to accommodate throngs of skiers.
 At the bottom of the runs, taxis met the skiers again and returned them to the top.
 The first Adirondack “ride up and slide down” ski center was born.